Crossrail: Taking a look at the Uk’s largest infrastructure projects and where they are now

 • As it stands, the project's final costs are expected to be around the £18.9bn mark, £4bn over budget due to the four-year delay

-• From end to end the Elizabeth line is over 100km long and just over 60 miles long
+• From end to end, the Elizabeth Line is over 100km long and just over 60 miles long

 • 41 new stations in total, with ten new accessible stations at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel, Canary Wharf, Custom House, Woolwich and Abbey Wood.